Bentleyj/BeyondPhotography/README.md

 Back from summer vacation!
 Today I went back to the circle drawing effects but replaces the circles with lines to get a cool cross-hatching effect.
 Really digging these looks.
 I'm drawing a line between the top left and bottom right points of each pixel that is colored for the pixels.
 It creates a really cool natural looking cloth effect when the width of the lines is similar to the size of the pixels and a really cool grid-like effect when the line width is much smaller.
 I should make some more drawing functions.

+### Day 68

+Busy at work so short one today.
+I added an effect that crops a square of the image. most importantly I defined a function that determined whether a pixel is within a square or not.
+It's really simple but should allow me to make some fun effects.
+Just test if the X value is between two values and if the Y is also between two values and return 0 or 1,